bi-LVYproject-2023/vazquez_2021/README.md

 CDS count: 69431

+### Prove the potential duplicates' expression with the transcriptomic data

+List of animals for transcriptome analysis: *Dasypus novemcinctus*, *Loxodonta africana*, *Trichechus manatus*.
+For alignment to match sequencing reads we used the HISAT2 programme.
+We assembled the RNA-seq alignments to potential transcripts using StringTie.

+Installing HISAT2 and StringTie software to working environment:

+	`conda install -c bioconda hisat2`
+	`conda install -c bioconda stringtie`

+All steps were done with the following scripts:

+	`scripts/transcriptome/D.novemcinctus.sh`
+	`scripts/transcriptome/L.africana.sh`
+	`scripts/transcriptome/T.latirostris.sh`

 ### Filtering human proteins for RBH BLAT

 We downloaded human proteins hg38 assembly version from all available components (chromosomes) except unplaced from UniProt: